Group

 Jelmer Postma (PhD 2022-now)

 Jelmer studied Materials Science at the TU Delft and Mechanical Engineering at the Hogeschool Utrecht.
 He did internships and projects at Flamco, Rhosonics Analytics, Umincorp, and the TU Delft.
-He will work on membraneless water electrolysis in the ambitious consortium MacGhyver (Microfluidic wAstewater treatment and Creation of Green HYdrogen Via Electrochemical Reactions) lead by the skilled Paris-based start-up Eden Tech.
+He will work on membraneless water electrolysis in the ambitious consortium MacGhyver (Microfluidic wAstewater treatment and Creation of Green HYdrogen Via Electrochemical Reactions) led by the Paris-based start-up Eden Tech.

 Linkedin